The Great Winemaking Tax Revolt

 One of the reasons that homemade wine typically has a far more robust and engaging taste, compared to its commercial cousins, is that commercial wine is invariably filtered to within an inch of its life.

-If you choose not to filter your wine before you bottle it, you‘ll probably want to adopt the traditional practice of decanting it through several nested coffeemaker filters to remove any remaining sediment just prior to drinking it.
+If you choose not to filter your wine before you bottle it, you’ll probably want to adopt the traditional practice of decanting it through a suitable filter — cheesecloth is traditional, we use paper coffeemaker filters — to remove any remaining sediment just prior to drinking it.
 A funnel and a suitable glass decanter will be of assistance in this undertaking.
 This is, in fact, how wine was prepared until about the middle of the last century.

 When all your bottles have been filled with wine, you’ll need to cork them.
 Inserting corks in wine bottles has been the object of a lot technology over the past few centuries, and most of it worked really, really badly.
 Corking machines that attempt to clamp themselves to the neck of a bottle and drive corks into place with two handles seem as if they should perform the task effortlessly.
 The resulting heaps of shattered glass could probably be seen from space.